WCAG Beginners' Guide

 Ensure that all content on the screen remains readable even with the largest font.

-Ensure that the content on the screen has a contrast of at least 3:1 with the surrounding colour.
+Ensure that the content on the screen has a contrast of at least 3:1 with the surrounding color.

 Make sure that the information and relationships on the screen are not only conveyed visually.